Data Engineering for ML: Pipelines, Labeling, and Data Quality

 )

 Streaming features.
-When feature must update real-time (transaction count last 10 minutes), need streaming processing.
-Apache Kafka + Apache Flink or Kafka Streams for real-time feature computation → online store.
-More complex and expensive, only when feature staleness critical to quality.
+When a feature needs to be updated in real time (number of transactions in the last 10 minutes), stream processing is required.
+Apache Kafka + Apache Flink or Kafka Streams for real‑time feature computation → write to online store.
+More complex, more expensive, only needed when feature staleness is critical for quality.
+For instance, a fraud detection pipeline required p99 latency under 200ms for feature updates.

-Label Studio — open source, supports images (bounding box, polygon, segmentation), text (NER, classification), audio, video.
+Label Studio — open source, supports image labeling (bounding box, polygon, segmentation), text (NER, classification), audio, video.
 Deploys in 10 minutes via Docker.
 For small teams — first choice.

-Annotation quality assessment.
-Inter-annotator agreement — annotator consensus.
-Cohen's Kappa > 0.8 — good, 0.6-0.8 — acceptable, < 0.6 — task ambiguous or instructions poor.
-10-20% examples double-annotated by independent annotators — mandatory.
+Labeling quality assessment.
+Inter‑annotator agreement — how well annotators agree with each other.
+Cohen’s Kappa > 0.8 — good, 0.6‑0.8 — acceptable, < 0.6 — task ambiguous or instructions poor.
+Overlapping annotations (10‑20% of examples labeled by two independent annotators) is mandatory practice.

 Synthetic data.
-When real data scarce or expensive.
-For CV: render in Blender/Unity with realistic textures (domain randomization).
+When real data is scarce or expensive to obtain.
+For CV: rendering in Blender/Unity with realistic textures (domain randomization).
 For NLP: paraphrase via LLM, backtranslation.
-Risk: model learns synthetic distribution, not real — need caution and validation on real holdout.
+Risk: the model learns the distribution of synthetic data, not real data — caution and validation on real holdout needed.

 Data Quality: Validation and Monitoring

-Pandera — more Pythonic for pandas/polars DataFrames.
-Schema-based with type hints:
+Pandera — Pythonic alternative for pandas/polars DataFrames.
+Schema‑based validation with type hints:

 import pandera as pa